 The "Talent Needs in the Life Sciences" symposium aims to introduce students to this trending and growing sector.
-The symposium provides an opportunity for students to hear from industry leaders on market trends and needs, innovative technologies, entrepreneurship, sustainability of businesses, workforce needs, and more.
+The symposium provides an opportunity for students to hear from industry leaders on talent (employment) needs, market trends, innovative technologies, entrepreneurship, sustainability of businesses, future industry directions, and more.
 Students who want to explore career opportunities in this exciting industry should attend the event.
 All majors are welcome!

 iTrends (Innovation Trends) will expose students to innovative industries and its leaders so that students are informed with career opportunities.